 More Activities in Cairns, Australia

-If you have more time in Cairns and looking to explore the region, why not check out the following?
-They are on my list to do next time.
+If you wish to explore more things to do around Cairns check out the following.
+They are on my list to do next time in Cairns.

 - Daintree National Park – encompassing a 60-mile region, the Daintree National Park is part of the Wet Tropics of Queensland and is an hour’s drive north of Cairns.
 Founded 1981, it became a World Heritage Site in 1988.